 Not only are Michael’s actions reprehensible for the danger it causes regarding the shark, but he’s also shows what a shitty husband he is.
 His wife Carla (Karen Young) is a local artist and she’s been working on a sculpture for the city, something she says will be a big step forward for her career, but during the big unveiling Michael is too obsessed with the shark to bother showing up for his wife’s big moment.
 While he’s chasing the shark with Jake, and missing his wife’s art show, their daughter almost becomes shark bait.
 Carla does freak out when she learns that Michael knew about the shark being in these waters prior to the Banana Boat attack, but I’m thinking divorce proceedings should have been in the works instead of just a lot of yelling.
 A Brody-fixated shark was in the vicinity and you let your daughter go in the water.
 What an asshole.

 Speaking of obsession; Ellen Brody was right, a shark was tracking down and trying to murder her family so her obsession was justified, that this is actually the plot of a Jaws movie is not.
 If sharks had some murderous plans for the Brodys they are incredibly bad at their jobs.
 If Martin Brody blowing up the first shark in the original Jaws is what created this personal vendetta then they really haven’t had much luck carrying it out.
-In Jaws 2 several people get eaten but in the final score it still ends up with Brodys 2 and Sharks 0 and if you were to include Jaws 3D that would be another win for the Brody Clan.
-It’s not until the beginning of Jaws: The Revenge that a Brody finally fall to the razor sharp jaws of the shark (I refuse to include Martin Brody’s heart attack), but then the shark proceeds to fail at eating Michael or any of his family numerous times.
+In Jaws 2 several people get eaten but in the final score it still ends up with Brodies 2 and Sharks 0 and if you were to include Jaws 3D that would be another win for the Brody Clan.
+It’s not until the beginning of Jaws: The Revenge that a Brody finally falls to the razor-sharp jaws of the shark (I refuse to include Martin Brody’s heart attack), but then the shark proceeds to fail at eating Michael or any of his family numerous times.
 Even when it attacks Michael’s little girl on the Banana Boat the shark ends up grabbing the wrong person.

 Now let’s talk psychic abilities; not only is Ellen Brody sure that the shark has it in for her family she is psychically sure.
 When she is out on a date with local pilot Hoagie (Michael Caine) she senses the shark trying to eat her son.
 How is this possible?
 We’ve never seen Ellen display such powers in the first two movies.
-In an early draft of the movie the “Revenge” aspect of the title was to refer to a Witch Doctor who had used voodoo to send the sharks against the Brody family.
+In an early draft of the movie, the “Revenge” aspect of the title was to refer to a Witch Doctor who had used voodoo to send the sharks against the Brody family.
 Having read neither that early draft nor the novelization that also includes this aspect I have to assume that at some point Sheriff Brody gave a visiting witch doctor a parking ticket, and that dude took it badly.
-If ever there was a case of “Jumping the Shark” in this series it’s the addition a mystic component that does it.
-And sensing danger isn’t Ellen’s only gift; she gets vision in the form of sepia tone flashbacks.
+If ever there was a case of “Jumping the Shark” in this series it’s the addition of a mystic component that does it.
+And sensing danger isn’t Ellen’s only gift; she gets vision in the form of sepia-tone flashbacks.

-The movie reaches its idiotic conclusion when Ellen leaps into action, after the failed attack on her granddaughter, by her stealing Michael and Jake’s boat the Neptune’s Folly and racing off to face the shark.
+The movie reaches its idiotic conclusion when Ellen leaps into action, after the failed attack on her granddaughter, by her stealing Michael and Jake’s boat Neptune’s Folly and racing off to face the shark.
 What is her plan you ask?
 No fucking clue, she wasn’t even packing her late husband’s gun.
-So unless her plan revolved around her defeating it in a game of Mah-jong, and it leaving in embarrassment, than I’m not sure how she expected this to turn out.
+So unless her plan revolved around her defeating it in a game of Mah-jong, and it leaving in embarrassment, then I’m not sure how she expected this to turn out.
 Later when Michael asks her why she took the boat she hysterically answers, “I had to do it.
 There was nothing else to do.”
-Well I guess that clears that mystery up.
+Well, I guess that clears that mystery up.
 She’s crazy as a shit house rat.
 This leaves it up to Michael, Jake, and the adorable Hoagie to save her.
 Using Hoagie’s plane they are able to locate her but once they spot the shark hot on her tail their only option is to ditch the plane and swim to her aid.

 Don’t worry, test audiences didn’t like this ending so the filmmakers forced the cast to return for re-shoots and thus we get an ending where Jake inexplicably survives being chewed on by a Great White.
 I’m just curious as to where they found test audiences that wanted to see Jake live.
 His cheesy Jamaican accent was so annoying that I’d have volunteered to throw him at the shark myself.
 The bigger crime here is that Michael Caine was to finally win an Academy Award, for Hannah and Her Sisters, but he couldn’t attend the ceremonies because of these re-shoots for Jaws: The Revenge.